- Personal Finance»

 - Security must be provided to prevent theft and may not be safe for every investor.

-- Can be the most expensive form.
+- Can be the most expensive form of investing due to transaction costs that are generally higher.

 How do I invest in gold and silver without actually holding any physical metals?

-Paper investing can be done through various means.
+Paper investing can be done through various means:

 - Using Exchange Traded Products